gophergala/gomp/README.md

 2. Add OMP reductions.
 3. Do not erase the comments.
 4. Relieve the user from manually running gomp on every file.

-what happens to src and when (comment removal)